MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/update-rollout-timelime.md

 Starting from the official release date, Microsoft begins scheduling updates.
 Scheduling does not occur for all environments around the world simultaneously.
 During scheduling, Microsoft sets a default update date for each environment.
 You can see this date in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] in the **Scheduled update date** field in the **Version Management** section of the environment details page.

 If you do not change the default scheduled update date, your environment will be updated on any day between the scheduled update date and the date shown as the last possible update date.
 At any point of time during this period you can change the update date, including changing it to the current date, and that date will be honored.
 In some cases, Microsoft can suspend or postpone all updates beyond this last possible date.
-Refer to the ## Postponed updates section to find out what happens in such cases.
+For more information about what happens in such cases, see [Postponed updates](#postponed-updates).

 When the scheduled update date for your environment comes, the update is triggered automatically within the update time window that you have specified for it.
 All users will be disconnected from this environment, and all login attempts during the update will be blocked with the message `Service is under maintenance`.
 We strongly encourage that you set the update window for all production environments to make sure that updates does not start during your business hours.
-[ADD LINK FOR HOW TO SET THE UPDATE WINDOW]
+For more information, see [Set the update window for each environment](tenant-admin-center-update-management.md#set-the-update-window-for-each-environment).

 When the update date you specified for your environment comes, the update is triggered within the first available update time window you have specified for that environment.

 > [!NOTE]
 > When you select a current date for your update, but the update window defined for this environment has already passed, the update will start within that time window, but on the following day to the one you defined for your environment.
 For example, if you are changing the Scheduled update date to the current date at 6pm, and your update window is set to 1 AM - 7 AM, the update will not start immediately, but around 1 AM on the next day.

-The environments which failed to update due to any issue (for example, per-tenant extension compatibility issues, AppSource app compatibility issues or internal update issues) will be automatically restored to the original application version and within one hour automatically rescheduled for another update attempt in 7 days.
+The environments which failed to update due to any issue, such as per-tenant extension compatibility issues, AppSource app compatibility issues, or internal update issues, will be automatically restored to the original application version, and within one hour the environments are automatically rescheduled for new update attempts for seven days.
 You can change the date to an earlier date, including the current date if you consider the issue resolved and want to attempt the environment update again.

 In some circumstances, Microsoft may not be able to perform the update on the selected date.
-In such cases, you will receive an email notification, and your environment will be automatically rescheduled to be updated 7 days later.
+In such cases, you will receive an email notification, and your environment will be automatically rescheduled to be updated seven days later.
 You can change that date in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] to any other allowed date, including the current date.

 ## Delayed scheduling of updates